Jeanne Marrazzo: Career

 Considered an expert in the field of HIV prevention, Marrazzo was appointed a co-chair of an interdisciplinary panel of experts to create a guideline in achieving an AIDS-free generation.
 The guidelines, which were later published in the Journal of the American Medical Association, integrated evidence-based behavioral interventions for people with HIV or at high risk for HIV infection.
 Her efforts in HIV prevention earned her the 2015 American Sexually Transmitted Diseases Association (ASTDA) Achievement Award and appointment to chair of the American Board of Internal Medicine Council.

 In 2016, Marrazzo succeeded Edward W. Hook, III as director of the University of Alabama School of Medicine Division of Infectious Diseases.
 After stepping down as president of the International Society for STD Research, she was named to the Infectious Diseases Society of America board of directors.
-On October 23, 2019, she was named principal investigator of a three-year $3.5 million grant study from NIAID to test the effectiveness the Bexsero vaccine has on protecting vulnerable populations from gonorrhea.
+On October 23, 2019, she was named principal investigator of a three-year $3.5 million grant study from NIAID to test the effectiveness of the Bexsero vaccine in protecting vulnerable populations from gonorrhea.
 During the COVID-19 pandemic, Marrazzo studied whether blood clots could result in the spread of the virus through the human body.
+She also oversaw clinical trials of remdesivir as a treatment against COVID-19 at the University of Alabama at Birmingham.

+In August 2023, Marrazzo was named director of NIH’s National Institute of Allergy and Infectious Diseases (NIAID), succeeding acting director Hugh Auchincloss.
+As a lesbian, she is one of the first members of the LGBT community to hold the position.

+She was elected a Member of the National Academy of Medicine in 2024.

+On March 31 during the 2025 United States federal mass layoffs, Marrazzo was placed on administrative leave at NIAID and offered a position at the Indian Health Service.
+On September 4, she joined a whistleblower complaint against research grant cancellations.
+Secretary of Health Robert F. Kennedy Jr. terminated Marrazzo’s employment at NIAID, in a letter dated 26 September 2025.